rossgalloway/YAM-rePlanted/Writings/vesting-contract.md

 The contract should be written so that only specific addresses can expire the contract (i.e. the owner, set to the recipient’s address).
 This could be something only the paid party can do, but governance could be allowed to as well in certain circumstances.
 The Payee is always assured they will get the lower bound payment, so if the vesting is set right then governance only has limited power to punish or claw back funds.

-These contracts could be traded or sold by changing the settling address (owner) to a new address and sending the tokens to that address.
+These contracts could be traded or sold by changing the settling address (owner) to a new address and sending the "long" tokens to that address.
 The new owner would now have the ability to settle the contract and redeem the funds.

 ### Retrieving Funds

 Calling `settle()` from the owner address requests a resolution from the Optimistic Oracle, which should only ask for whether the address belongs to the current owner and the current time, and then calculate the value of the token split at that point.
-THis is simple to verify as correct.
+This is simple to verify as correct.

 Governance could have a separate permission that also allows them to expire the contract but calling this function from governance would create a disputable transaction that gets sent to full DVM mechanism.
 The voters of the DVM then review the evidence provided that the payee breached the contract.
 If the dispute fails, the payee receives the full payout.
 If the dispute succeeds then the price settles at the value from the time of calling settle and returns funds proportionally.